nataliesediva/english-for-designers/00-year-end-review/index.md

 ## 7) What’s one thing you could have done better?

 In retrospective, I can say there were things that deserved more attention and commintment.
-I wish that I could have been more active and give more feedbacks to others as I wantedt to.
+I wish that I could have been more active and be more expressive in the class as I wanted to.
 In the same time trying to balance the work and school life was challanging and I've done what I could.

 ## 8) What’s one thing I could have done better?